freedomofpress/securedrop/docs/full_install.md

   * Hostname should be "app" or "mon"
   * Domain name should be left blank

-*Note: should be use the local time zone or UTC for these servers?
-For now, I'm using the local time zone as auto-detected by the installer.*
+**TODO**: Should we use the local time zone or UTC for these servers?
+For now, I'm using the local time zone as auto-detected by the installer.

 * We've been choosing "No automatic updates" instead of "Security updates only" since Ansible will handle setting up unattended-upgrades.
 * It seems that Ubuntu now auto-detects if other operating systems are present, and if none are, automatically installs the bootloader to the MBR.
 This is a change from the instructions for 12.04, where you always had to confirm to install the bootloader.

 # Installing Securedrop from the Admin Workstation

-*Note*: everything currently in `docs/install.md` looks good up to "## Set up the App Server".
+**Note**: everything currently in `docs/install.md` looks good up to "## Set up the App Server".

 Boot the Admin Workstation for the Tails Live USB that we created earlier for the Admin Workstation.